cogini/elixir-deploy-template/README.md

 chmod 600 ~/.ssh/config
 ```

+## Configure Ansible

 Add the hosts to the groups in the Ansible inventory `ansible/inventory/hosts`
 file in the project:

     [web-servers]
     web-server

+    [build-servers]
+    web-server

-The host name is not important, you can use an existing server.
-The `Host` name
+The host name here should match the `Host` name in your `.ssh/config` file.
-in your `.ssh/config` file just needs to match the name in `inventory/hosts`
-config and in the `ansible-playbook` commands below.

 If you are using Ubuntu or Debian, add the host to the `[py3-hosts]` group, and
 it will use Python 3 on the server.

-(The template has multiple hosts in the groups for testing different OS
+(The repo has multiple hosts in the groups for testing different OS versions,
-versions, comment them out.)
+comment them out.)

 Test it by connecting to the server: